k2glyph/python-devops-usecase/Readme.md

 - Docker Automation: Write scripts to list running Docker containers and start new ones.
 - Kubernetes Automation: Write scripts to list pods and create a new pod.
 - Error Handling & Logging: Enhance your existing scripts with error handling and logging.

+## Task for Day 5
+- Terraform Automation: Write a Python script to automate Terraform resource provisioning.
+- CloudFormation Automation: Write a Python script to manage (create, update, delete) CloudFormation stacks.
+- CI/CD Integration: Integrate Terraform and CloudFormation into your CI/CD pipeline.